romene/Naturaily-netlify/_posts/2019-03-04-vue-vs-react-in-2019-a-comparison-from-a-business-perspective.md

 ## Do you really need a JavaScript library for your project? 🤔

 Some things have to be noted.
-Developing an application with just vanilla JavaScript makes it more performant than when using JS framework or library, period.
+Developing an application with only vanilla JavaScript makes it more performant than an app developed using a JS framework or library, period.
 But would a user notice a difference in an real-life application?
 I don’t think so.
 These differences may seem huge on paper but in reality they are (in almost every case) indistinguishable.

 What benefits using Vue or React gives you?
 Quite a lot actually!
 Developing an application using a JavaScript library significantly reduces the time required to achieve the same level of complexity and features of an application than using _just_ JavaScript. **They’re highly productive**.
 You should also consider a library if your application is going to scale in the future.
 It is possible, thanks to Nuxt (in Vue) and Next (in React), as they (and many other frameworks) allow developers to create Server Side Rendering applications.